 Midtown Dental is one of the few dental offices in the country that has acquired the technology to create a perfect-fitting CEREC Crown.
 Each crown will look and feel like a real, natural tooth with the aid of the new computer system in the office.
 To your benefit as the patient, Dr. Jenny Apekian and Dr. Christina Skelton are licensed and certified to operate the CAD/CAM device.

-Once your appointment begins, your dentist will create a 3-Dimensional (3D) Digital Impression of your mouth to measure the area where the crown will be placed.
-That means no more tradition impression material!
-A small camera is used to take a highly accurate 3D image of your teeth.
-Once that is finished, the milling unit is utilized to create the Ceramic Crown.
+Once your appointment begins, your dentist will create a 3-Dimensional (3D) Digital Impression of your mouth to measure the area where to place the crown.
+That means no more traditional impression material!
+A small camera takes a highly accurate 3D image of your teeth.
+Once that is finished, the milling unit creates the Ceramic Crown.
 Then our team will paint and glaze each tooth to match your other teeth beautifully.
-After this process is completed, bonding the crown can happen in a matter of minutes.
+After completing this process, bonding the crown can happen in a matter of minutes.

-There’s a great deal of benefits of choosing this new technology.
-If you’re searching for pros and cons of opting in for this method, we’ll start with the benefits of CEREC Crowns:
+There are plenty of benefits to choosing this new technology.
+If you’re searching for the pros and cons of opting-in for this method, we’ll start with the benefits of CEREC Crowns: